gabefair/Family-Security-Review/README.md

 - [ ] Make it a happen to check the settings or preferences of any app you install or use
 - [ ] After creating an account on a service or website check the settings.
 Look for privacy or security settings

+### Contingency
+- [ ] Download a copy of your facebook @ facebook.com/download
+- [ ] Download a copy of all data from your gmail account
+- [ ] Pick a random site or service that you use.
+Imagine if you woke up one day with it all deleted.
+Prepare your next steps
+- [ ] Plan for a sim swap attack against you or your family.
+Have a checklist prepared
+- [ ] Plan for your house burning down.
+Would you still have all your passwords?
+Would you lose access to any crypto currencies?
+- [ ] Consider putting your passwords and accounts in an encrypted file.
+Place this file inside an password protected archive folder.
+Give this archive to two of your trusted friends, but to each of them only one password.
+This can serve as a backup or deadman switch.

 We need to talk about security and privacy in order to share tips and tricks and discuss how effective they are.
 I hope this list helps.
 Please open an issue ticket with updates or suggestions.

+*Always check the settings*